ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-devops-project.md

 2. Automated Management: Functions provide continuous, real-time management of resources.
 3. Cost Optimization: Automating tasks like cleaning up unused resources reduces unnecessary cloud costs.

-> note: This integration ensures your infrastructure is self-sustaining and optimized from the moment it is deployed. {:.prompt-note}
+> **tip:** This integration ensures your infrastructure is self-sustaining and optimized from the moment it is deployed.
+{:.prompt-tip}

 ---